Natallllyyy333/finance_manager/README.md

 The application follows this general workflow:
 1. User inputs month name
+1. User uploads corresponding HSBC CSV file
-2. Application loads corresponding HSBC CSV file
+2. Application loads the HSBC CSV file and starts the analysis of the data from it for the month name from the input
 3. Transactions are categorized and analyzed
 4. Terminal visualization is displayed
-5. Data is exported to Google Sheets (optional)
+5. Data is exported to Google Sheets
 6. Recommendations are generated based on spending patterns

 <details><summary>Flowchart</summary>